Pweder69/Engineering_4_Notebook/README.md

 ### Video
 ![Alt text](<images/Videos/Data 1.gif>)
 ### Wiring diagram
 <img src =  "images/Wiring diagrams/Data 1.png"  width =200>

 ### Reflection
 This assignment was a good way for me to get reintroduced to context  managers for files as i have used them before.
-Most importantly i got use d
+Most importantly learned how to use data mode and the idea and syntax around it.
+Program specific design choices were not really much more of integration of previous knowledge and code used in previous assignments.